e7o-de/moments/README.md

 simplicity (no complex configurations if you don't need it) and a less-is-more
 approach: stuff is not tied too tightly into specifics of a framework.

+# Contribute?

+If you're interested, you're welcome!
+Easiest ways:

+- fork and do a pull request
+- create a bundle with your functionality
+- blog about the framework :)

+Please check how the coding style is (close to PSR-2, without the stupid things like the spaces instead of tabs).
+Please ensure your editor is configured to touch only lines you actually touched (no "kill all spaces and reformat the whole file" things).
+Do clean commits (one commit per functionality)!

 # Basic usage

 ## Quickstart